-- InfoPrint Manager for Windows V2.2 or later. - 🖉 Note - When you install the InfoPrint Manager server software, you automatically install the InfoPrint Manager Administration GUI and the InfoPrint Manager Operations GUI on the same system.
-You can also install either the InfoPrint Manager Administration GUI or the InfoPrint Manager Operations GUI on remote systems.
-The InfoPrint Manager Operations GUI provides a subset of the functions available in the InfoPrint Manager Administration GUI.
+• Infoprint Manager for Windows V2.1.0

+When you install the Infoprint Manager server software, you automatically install the Infoprint Manager Administration GUI and the Infoprint Manager Operations GUI on the same system.
+You can also install either the Infoprint Manager Administration GUI or the Infoprint Manager Operations GUI on remote systems.
+The Infoprint Manager Operations GUI provides a subset of the functionality available in the Infoprint Manager Administration GUI.
 This subset includes operator tasks.

-Configuration Checklist - InfoPrint Manager for Windows
+Configuration Checklist- Infoprint Manager for Windows

-Use this chapter to configure InfoPrint Manager to print using your printer.
+Use this chapter to configure Infoprint Manager to print using your printer.

-1 If you have not already done so, install InfoPrint Manager.
+1 If you have not already done so, install the IBM Infoprint Manager Server.

-2 Decide which type of destination you want to define in InfoPrint Manager for this printer.
-See p.10 "Choosing an InfoPrint Manager Destination Type".
+2 Decide which type of destination you want to define in Infoprint Manager for this printer.
+See p.10 "Choosing an Infoprint Manager Destination Type".

-- Define the printer to InfoPrint Manager.
-See p.11 "Adding a PSF TCP/IP Printer". - UVerify the configuration by submitting a print job.
+Define the printer to Infoprint Manager.
+See p.11 "Adding a PSF TCP/IP Printer"

+4 Verify the configuration by submitting a print job.

-Choosing an InfoPrint Manager Destination Type
+Choosing an Infoprint Manager Destination Type

-InfoPrint Manager provides various Destination Support Systems (DSSs).
+Infoprint Manager provides various Destination Support Systems (DSSs).
 The type that is most appropriate for your environment is based on what data stream you want to print (IPDS, PCL, or PostScript).
 Use the following table to determine what type to use.

-Data Stream From Application Data Stream To Printer InfoPrint Manager Destination IPDS, PCL, PS, ASCII, line da- ta, DBCS ASCII, PDF, AFP IPDS PSF TCP/IP Printer
+Data Stream From Application Data Stream To Printer Infoprint Manager Destination IPDS, PCL, PS, ASCII, line data, DBCS ASCII, PDF, AFP IPDS PSF TCP/IP Printer